If you have any questions about booking an appointment, please contact us at [email protected].

 Make an appointment

-Cece Malone (she/they) is a junior at Pitzer from San Francisco, California.
-She is passionate about climate justice and is currently studying environmental analysis and music.
-Cece loves writing op-eds and other justice targeted writing pieces, and is excited to help others actualize their ideas through writing.
-She is an avid lover of the outdoors, and one day hopes to hike from Mexico to Canada on the Pacific Crest Trail!
+Cece (she/they) is a senior at Pitzer from San Francisco, California.
+They are passionate about climate justice and are currently studying environmental analysis, sociology, and design.
+Cece loves writing op-eds and other justice targeted writing pieces, and is excited to help others actualize their impact through writing.
+They are an avid lover of the outdoors, and one day hope to hike from Mexico to Canada on the Pacific Crest Trail!

 Make an appointment